RudolfVonKrugstein/jshaskell-blog/4_Pong/Pong.md

 haste failed to compile Reactive Banana because of missing PrimOps.
 According to the maintainer of haste, that is a solvable problem and will be fixed in the future.

+In the next article, we will add "blocks" to that can collide with the ball and disappear to have a breakout like game.

+[this]: http://jshaskell.blogspot.de "Original location of this article"
+[last]: http://jshaskell.blogspot.de/2012/07/first-interactive-application.html "Last blog entry"
 [FRP]: https://github.com/leonidas/codeblog/blob/master/2012/2012-01-17-declarative-game-logic-afrp.md "Purely Functional, Declarative Game Logic Using Reactive Programming"
 [Coroutine.hs]: https://github.com/RudolfVonKrugstein/jshaskell-blog/blob/master/4_Pong/code/Coroutine.hs "Coroutine source file"
 [Pong.hs]: https://github.com/RudolfVonKrugstein/jshaskell-blog/blob/master/4_Pong/code/Pong.hs "Main pong source file"
 [ReactiveBanana]: http://www.haskell.org/haskellwiki/Reactive-banana "Reactive Banana on Haskell wiki"
+[JavaScriptHaste.hs]:
+[indexhaste]: